Search...

 Directions on Google Maps

-The Cugoano Changemakers Programme is an 18-month paid programme for 15 young adults aged 18-30 ready to speak with courage, act with care and help shape what comes next.
+The Cugoano Changemakers Programme is an 18-month programme for 15 young adults aged 18 to 30 who are ready to speak with courage, act with care and help shape what comes next.

 A Cugoano Changemaker is not the loudest voice in the room.
 They are someone who knows when to speak, how to listen, and how to stay accountable when the room goes silent.